Standby energy: how much electricity do your devices use when they’re sleeping?

 Did you know that your computer is using power even when it’s in standby mode?
 And your mobile phone charger is using electricity when you leave it plugged in after your phone has finished charging?
 That’s vampire power.

 It’s a sneaky source of energy use, because you might not realise that devices are using power when they appear to be idle.

 Of course, there are some appliances that you need to leave switched on all the time.
-Things like your fridge-freezer, landline phone, and thermostat need constant power to function.
-You might not be able to turn those off at the plug, but there are plenty of ways of using them more efficiently.
+Things like your fridge-freezer and landline phone need constant power to function.
+Here are some tips on making your fridge freezer more efficient.